-Our proposed algorithms can also be viewed as second-order methods for non-convex optimization.
-In this setting, numerous regularization techniques have been developed to ensure global convergence of Newton-type methods.
-Classical strategies include cubic regularization~\cite{Nesterov-2006-Cubic, Nesterov-2008-Accelerating}, trust-region frameworks~\cite{Conn-2000-Trust}, and more recent regularized Newton variants~\cite{Mishchenko-2023-Regularized, Doikov-2024-Gradient}, all designed to stabilize Newton steps in the presence of non-convex curvature.
-A major milestone in this line of work is the adaptive cubic regularization method~\cite{Cartis-2011-Adaptive, Cartis-2011-Adaptive2}, which established a global iteration complexity of $O(\epsilon^{-1.5})$ for minimizing functions with Lipschitz continuous Hessian.
-This framework has inspired extensive research aimed at improving regularization strategies, reducing computational cost, and refining complexity guarantees~\cite{Curtis-2017-Trust, Curtis-2018-Concise, Curtis-2021-Trust, Curtis-2023-Worst, Dussault-2024-Scalable, Gratton-2025-Yet}.
+\paragraph{Related work on regularized methods for non-convex optimization} Numerous regularization techniques have been developed to ensure global convergence of Newton-type methods that are applied to minimizing non-convex functions.
+Such strategies include cubic regularization~\cite{Nesterov-2006-Cubic, Nesterov-2008-Accelerating}, trust-region ~\cite{Conn-2000-Trust}, and recent regularized Newton variants~\cite{Mishchenko-2023-Regularized, Doikov-2024-Gradient, Zhou-2025-Regularized, Gratton-2025-Yet}, all designed to stabilize Newton steps in the presence of non-convex curvature.
+A major milestone in this line of work is the adaptive cubic regularization method~\cite{Cartis-2011-Adaptive, Cartis-2011-Adaptive2}, which established a global iteration complexity of $O(\epsilon^{-1.5})$ for minimizing functions with Lipschitz continuous Hessians.
+This framework has inspired extensive research aimed at improving regularization strategies, reducing computational cost, and refining complexity guarantees~\cite{Curtis-2017-Trust, Curtis-2018-Concise, Curtis-2021-Trust, Curtis-2023-Worst, Dussault-2024-Scalable, Gratton-2025-Yet, Zhang-2025-Homogeneous}.
+Adaptive cubic regularization has also been extended to constrained non-convex settings, including problems with convex constraints~\cite{Cartis-2012-Adaptive} and those involving conic constraints equipped with logarithmically homogeneous self-concordant barriers~\cite{Dvurechensky-2025-Hessian}.
 To enhance computational efficiency, several works have exploited Hessian-vector products as major oracles, achieving convergence rates on the order of $O(\epsilon^{-7/4})$ while avoiding explicit Hessian computations~\cite{Agarwal-2017-Finding, Carmon-2018-Accelerated}.
 A complementary line of research~\cite{Mccormick-1977-Modification, More-1979-Use, Goldfarb-1980-Use} has leveraged negative curvature directions to escape saddle points and approach approximate second-order stationary points.
-Building on these ideas,~\cite{Royer-2018-Complexity, Royer-2020-Newton} proposed hybrid line-search algorithms that alternate between Newton updates and negative-curvature steps identified through the Lanczos method~\cite{Kuczynski-1992-Estimating}, offering a robust trade-off between curvature exploitation and global progress.
+Building on these ideas,~\cite{Royer-2018-Complexity, Royer-2020-Newton, He-2025-Newton} proposed hybrid line-search algorithms that alternate between Newton updates and negative-curvature steps identified through the Lanczos method~\cite{Kuczynski-1992-Estimating}, offering a robust trade-off between curvature exploitation and global progress.